 You can run Vellum locally with your own Anthropic API key at no cost beyond your API usage.
 Vellum also offers a managed mode where you sign in with a Vellum account and the assistant runs on our platform.

-Your workspace, memories, and credentials are stored locally on your machine.
-Credentials are kept in the macOS Keychain or an AES-256-GCM encrypted file, isolated behind a separate Credential Execution Service.
-However, your conversations and context are sent to the AI model provider (Anthropic) to generate responses.
+On Vellum Cloud (the default), your workspace, memories, and credentials live in your private, encrypted cloud account, not shared with other users.
+If you self-host, all of that stays on your machine instead, with credentials kept in the macOS Keychain or an AES-256-GCM encrypted file, isolated behind a separate Credential Execution Service.
+In both cases, your conversations and context are sent to the AI model provider (Anthropic) to generate responses.
 That's the trade-off we're transparent about.
 Full details in Privacy & Data.

 No. From our side, your data is not used for training or fine-tuning.
 Anthropic's API terms also state that API data is not used for model training.
 We recommend reading Anthropic's Privacy Policy directly for the most current details.